AAVAS FINANCIERS LIMITED ("COMPANY")

 DIRECTORS AND KEY MANAGERIAL PERSONNEL

-The Board of Directors of the Company are as follows:-
+The Board of Directors of the Company are:-

 Appointment & Resignation of Directors

-During the year No Director of the Company has resigned from the Board ofthe Company.
+During the year none of the Directors of the Company has resigned from the Board ofthe Company.

 Directors Retiring by Rotation